 MBM’s real estate tax assessment lawyers have a comprehensive knowledge and broad-based experience in all aspects of the appeals process and in all property, types enabling them to best serve the interest of their clients in effectively managing their real estate tax liability.

 We have an impressive track record in Allegheny County and throughout Pennsylvania for major property assessment reduction wins for their clients in all sectors of real estate.

 Essential to the appeals process is an ability to initially determine the merit of a potential appeal case.
-Our tax assessment lawyers know assessment law and valuation methods that aid our clients in determining whether an appeal is warranted and the likelihood of success.
+Our real estate tax assessment lawyers know assessment law and valuation methods that aid our clients in determining whether an appeal is warranted and the likelihood of success.

-When cases go to the trial or appellate level court, our tax assessment attorneys have successfully obtained major assessment reductions and tax savings for clients for virtually every property type.
+When cases go to the trial or appellate level court, our Pittsburgh-based tax assessment attorneys have successfully obtained major assessment reductions and tax savings for clients for virtually every property type.
 From major office buildings, shopping centers, apartment buildings, industrial buildings and beyond, we consistently produce optimal outcomes for our clients securing substantial reductions in taxes.

-Our firm is involved in both defending tax assessment appeals filed by taxpayers and, filing tax appeals relating to underassessment on behalf of School Districts.
+Our law firm is involved in both defending tax assessment appeals filed by taxpayers and, filing tax appeals relating to underassessment on behalf of School Districts.